 1.0 Definition of technical drawing

 Technical drawing can be defined as the graphic representation of an object, concept or idea using a universal language that consists of graphic symbols produced with the aid of drawing equipment/tools that can be used to measure straight and curved lines according to specified dimensions, scales, and codes of practice.

-Technical drawing is used in many professions to draw (draft) ideas and different views of physical objects like drainages, culverts, septic tanks, incinerators, houses, etc. Drawing—either artistic or technical—is one of the oldest forms of communication, and is believed to be older than verbal communication.
+Technical drawing is used in many professions (engineering, architecture, manufacturing, construction, estate management, etc.) to draw or draft ideas and different views of physical objects like drainages, culverts, septic tanks, incinerators, houses, etc. Drawing—either artistic or technical—is one of the oldest forms of communication, and is believed to be older than verbal communication.
 Generally, there are two types of drawings: artistic drawing, and technical drawing:

 Artistic drawing is the type of drawing that is abstract because its meaning is unique to the person/artist who creates it.
 In order to understand the meaning of an artistic drawing, one has to understand the artist’s point of view or motivation for producing a specific artistic drawing.

 Sometimes, it is necessary to understand an artist in order to understand their artistic drawing because artists often take a unique/abstract approach when communicating through their drawings.
 This type of approach gives rise to various interpretations when their drawings are exposed to public view.

 Regardless of how complex artistic drawings may appear, they express the clear feelings, beliefs, philosophies and ideas of the artists who create them.
 Artistic drawings are generally freehand drawings or drawings made without the use of drawing instruments/tools.

 Technical drawing is the type of drawing that is not abstract because it doesn’t require an understanding of what its creator has in mind; rather, it requires an understanding that can only be gained by studying and using universally accepted tools, codes and conventions applicable to technical drawing.